Logo

 Full coverage insurance means that the policy of insurance has coverage for multiple types of insurance coverage on a motor vehicle.

-Comprehensive Coverage.
-For losses from theft, hail, vandalism and other similar acts.
+Comprehensive Coverage for losses from theft, hail, vandalism, and other similar acts.

 How Does Liability Coverage Differ from Full Coverage?